FRC-Utilities/QDriverStation/README.md

 - make
 - **Optional:** sudo make install

-### Translating the application

-Before changing an existing translation, please do the following:

-- Run the "lupdate" tool from terminal, this will "sync" the translations with the current code

-If you want to create a new translation, please do the following:

-- Open QDriverStation.pro with any text editor
-- Go to the "Translations" section (at the bottom of the file)
-- Add a new line with your language code:
-    - For example, if you want to create a Russian translation, you would add this line:
-    - > TRANSLATIONS += $$PWD/translations/qds_ru.ts
-- Update the "translations.qrc" file (under the resources section)
-- Do your translations and run the "lrelease" tool
-- Update the "Languages" class (src/Utilities/Languages.h)

-Once you finish creating or improving a translation, please do the following:

-- Run the "lrelease" tool from terminal
-- Recompile the QDriverStation

 ### Credits

 This application was created by FRC team 3794 "WinT" from Metepec, Mexico.

-We sincerely hope that you enjoy our application and we would love some feedback from your team about it.
+Of course, many people outside of our team contributed in different ways to this project, you can find more details in the [contributors list](CONTRIBUTORS.md).
+Finally, we want to thank you for trying this little project, we sincerely hope that you enjoy our application and we would love some of your feedback.